-The York Area Regional Police Department is a Pennsylvania Accredited full service law enforcement agency consisting of forty-five officers serving a suburban area of over 47,000 residents in York Township, Windsor Township, the boroughs of Dallastown, Windsor, Jacobus, Yoe, and Felton on a contract basis.
+The York Area Regional Police Department is a Pennsylvania Accredited full service law enforcement agency consisting of forty-three officers serving a suburban area of over 54,000 residents in York Township, Windsor Township, the boroughs of Dallastown, Felton, Jacobus, Windsor, and Yoe on a contract basis.
 There has been very rapid growth in the community and the police department is expected to continue to expand in size.

 The Police Department enforces all of the laws of the Commonwealth using a patrol force under the direction of five sergeants and utilizing Vascar and Electronic Speed devices for speed enforcement and also making use of numerous methods for enforcement of the various traffic laws.
 The Police Department participates in regular Sobriety Checkpoints with the York County Center for Highway Safety programs and also regularly arrests drunk drivers.
 Officers participate in awareness and enforcement programs including Buckle Up PA and Smooth Operator.
 They provide child safety seat usage and installation assistance and also are actively involved with input for design of new roads and intersections.